DWorkS/AWizard/README.md

 ==========
 ![AWizard](https://github.com/DWorkS/AWizard/raw/master/header.png)

 `AWizard` library can be used for creating wizards very easily.
+It's based of Roman Nurik's wizard pager (https://code.google.com/p/romannurik-code/source/browse/misc/wizardpager)

 You can use from out-of-box pages from the library or create your own pages easily.
 Review page and Done page can be placed any where.

 ## Sample App